rackerlabs/design-system/_component_design/bulk-selection.md

 ### Behaviors

-Ensure that the user interactions support the following behaviors:
+Ensure that the bulk selection user interactions support the following behaviors:

 - When the user selects multiple (but not all) checkboxes individually, the bulk selection checkbox changes to the indeterminate state and the **Select All** control becomes active.
 - When some checkboxes are selected and the user selects the bulk selection checkbox, all children values become selected and the **Select All** control changes to the **Deselect All** control.
 - When all rows are selected, the user can deselect those rows by deselecting the bulk selection checkbox or clicking **Deselect All**.
 - When all rows are selected and the user deselects one or more rows individually, the bulk selection checkbox changes to the indeterminate state and the **Select All** control becomes active.
-- If a user selects all currently viewed table rows, the bulk selection checkbox becomes selected and the **Select All** control is active.
+- If a user selects all currently visible rows individually, the bulk selection checkbox becomes selected and the **Select All** control changes to the **Deselect All** control.

 {% endcolumn %}